kurnyaannn/ourecipe-project/README.md

 * TailwindCSS for styling
 * AlpineJS for behaviour

-so in case something happen which is won't... don't forget to update your Laravel installer.
+so in case something happen which is won't... don't forget to update your Laravel installer first.

 ## Requirements
 * PHP 7+